Data4America/us-population-electoral-college/README.md

-# us-population-electoral-college
+# US Population & Electoral College

 This project aims to look at the relationship between US electoral college votes and population historically

-# Scrapping data
+# Data

 The data are from [electoral college wiki](https://en.wikipedia.org/wiki/United_States_Electoral_College) and [census population wiki](https://en.wikipedia.org/wiki/List_of_U.S._states_and_territories_by_historical_population).